Reconciliation in Lloydminster Public School Division (LPSD)

 The Orange Shirt Story: Every Child Matters by Phyllis Webstad

 Murray Sinclair discusses the Indian Residential School system in Canada and its impacts on those who attended the St. Joseph's Mission in Williams Lake and the First Nations of Canada.
 Video clips of events between May 16, 2013 Truth and Reconciliation Testimonial Gathering in Williams Lake BC and the Orange Shirt day held on Sept.
 30, 2013.

-There are a great deal of stories that the Residential School has left in its wake, and most are not pleasant.
+There is a lot of stories that the Residential School has left in its wake, and most are not pleasant.
 The problem we have today is not many people know about what it was like.
 Jonathan Horst heard some of the stories from William Lake’s local school and discovered that it's not something that should be forgotten.

 Very recently the Truth and Reconciliation Commission came to Williams Lake.
 Their arrival gave those affected by the Residential schools a place to share their experience and begin to heal.
 But this Commemoration project was unique, and Jonathan Horst of Williams Lake found out why.